Phone-GWP-group

 With so many different recycling symbols, it can be difficult to know what they all mean, and which ones to use on your packaging.

-This guide, as well as explaining recycling symbols (which effectively detail how different packaging can be recycled), also provides a number of free resources.
+In this guide, we’ll explain recycling symbols (which detail how different packaging can be recycled) and provide some free resources.

 Important notice on using these packaging symbols

-The following symbols and logos provided for free download on this page as either vector (EPS) or bitmap (JPEG) format, for you to use as appropriate.
+The following symbols and logos are provided for free download on this page in either vector (EPS) or bitmap (JPEG) format, for you to use as appropriate.

-It is also your responsibility to ensure that any symbols used are done so in the correct manner.
+It is also your responsibility to ensure that any symbols you use are used correctly.

-A range of symbols and icons to highlight recyclability of your packaging
+A range of symbols and icons to highlight packaging recyclability

-Before providing a detailed explanation of each specific logo, the below recycling symbols chart provides a brief overview, illustration and the option to download the artwork files as required.
+Before providing a detailed explanation of each specific logo, the chart below provides a brief overview, an illustration, and the option to download the artwork files as required.

-This chart provides an “at a glance” reference for seeing if / how specific types of packaging can be recycled, as well as those which are applicable for your own business’ packaging.
+This chart provides an “at a glance” reference for determining whether and how specific types of packaging can be recycled, as well as which apply to your business’s packaging.

 Mobius Loop